 In the end we couldn’t be happier than we are with Meltzer Lippe.
 We think of them as family.”

 At Meltzer Lippe each practice areas touches successful people in business.
 Executing tax deals others said couldn’t be done, managing the transfer of wealth emphasizing minimal tax consequence and maximum client control, helping client business grow through sound corporate advice and innovative real estate acquisitions, and protecting enterprise through astute labor & employment counsel, backed by shrewd litigators.

-Meltzer, Lippe, Goldstein & Breitstone LLP announces that the partners, attorneys and staff of Newman & Newman PC have joined Meltzer Lippe and will continue to practice under the Meltzer Lippe banner at their current offices at 460 Park Avenue 21st Floor, New York, NY.
+Meltzer, Lippe, Goldstein & Breitstone LLP announces that the partners, attorneys and staff of Newman & Newman PC have joined Meltzer Lippe and will continue to practice under the Meltzer Lippe banner at their current offices.

 “As we approach the 50th anniversary of our firm in June 2020, it is remarkable to think that in just this past year we have added 13 new attorneys,” stated founder and Chairman Lew Meltzer.
 Our Managing Partner David Heymann added “The addition of Stephanie, Jay and the other Newman & Newman folks represents a perfect fit of practice, philosophy and personality.
 Additionally our enhanced presence in New York City will better serve our clients based there and will allow them easier access to our services.”